riteshsonar/Interview-Questions/README.md

 -   **What is HandlerThread?**<br/>
     A) HandlerThread is a Handy class to start a thread that has a Looper.
+        When you need to perform work in the background (e.g., network operations, file I/O, etc.), and you also need to communicate with the main thread or other threads, HandlerThread can be used.
+It gives you a thread with its own Looper, allowing you to manage tasks more efficiently.

 -   **What is a Looper?**<br/>
     A) A Looper is a class used to loop through the Message Queue attached to the Thread.
 Any thread consists of only one looper.